xyproto/zsnes/README.md

 * Currently, `sdl1` (or better: `sdl12-compat`) is a required dependency.
 * The `sdl2` branch is a work-in-progress branch where ZSNES can be compiled with SDL2 but it does not yet run correctly.

-Tested on Arch Linux and Fedora.
+Tested on Arch Linux, Fedora and Debian 12 on x86_64.

 ### Build